filipweidemann/Lighthouse-Project/README.md

 The program is fully responsive and offers a freely scalable view and a view which can be scaled, but is locked to a ratio of 2:1 to ensure the correct depiction of the game at every given point.

-Programmed by Nils & Filip.
+Programmed by Nils & myself.
-Feel free to mod the code as you like ;)
+Feel free to mod the code as you like, nobody saw it on the Lighthouse this year..
+Maybe you can take my code for the next InfprogOO course in 2018 and invite us to your showcase, we'd love to see our code performing live.. it is definitely capable of that, every simulation passed without any problem at all :/

+Cheers guys :)